PiDP-8/I Software

 OCK boot OS/8 Combined Kit (OCK) version of the boot image above

-These disk images should work under SIMH on any platform, and could potentially even be written back to real RK05 disk packs and run on actual PDP-8 hardware!
-Let us know how you're using these files on the PiDP-8/I mailing list; we're curious how far these spread.
+These disk images were last updated on 2021.02.14 and are considered stable.
+They should work under SIMH on any platform, and could potentially even be written back to real RK05 disk packs and run on actual PDP-8 hardware.
+Let us know how you're using them on the PiDP-8/I mailing list.

 Learning More